GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 #### 3. Separate event, request, and delivery domains

-The current `tim_irq_t` is used for both DIER enables and SR flags even though the hardware sets are not isomorphic.
-The target model uses distinct types:
+The former `tim_irq_t` was used for both DIER enables and SR flags even though the hardware sets are not isomorphic.
+The implemented model now uses distinct
+types:

 - `tim_irq_source_t` — enable-capable Timer interrupt requests: update,
   capture/compare 1-4, and trigger;